 Taxidermy gained great popularity during the Victorian era where everything from large animals to tiny little birds and butterflies were mounted and displayed.
-In some ways, there was a feel of scientific research to this fascination or, in the manner of “momento mori”, depictions of dead things, including humans, were used to remind us of our mortality.
-But, why would it be popular today?
+In some ways, there was a feel of scientific research to this fascination.
+As well, in the manner of “memento mori,” depictions of dead things, including humans, were used to remind us of our mortality.
+But why would it be popular today?

-A 2009 article in the New York Times called “The New Antiquarians” profiled Hollister and Porter Hovey, sisters who shared a loft in Williamsburg and a love for all things dark and historical, discussed this trend.
-In essence, this is a reflexive action against the bright and shiny of today.
-But it goes deeper than a simple nostalgia for the “good old days”.
-While I do believe that the true “modern antiquarian” lifestyle is more extreme than most of us are willing to go, there is something oddly comforting about being surrounded by things that have withstood the test of time, like antique woodworking and carpentry.
+In essence, decorating with animal heads and other artifacts of bygone eras is a reflexive action against the bright and shiny of modern times.
+But it goes deeper than a simple nostalgia for the “good old days.”
+While I do believe that the true “modern antiquarian” lifestyle is more extreme than most of us are willing to go, there is something oddly comforting about being surrounded by things that withstand the test of time, like artisanal woodworking and carpentry.

 But do they work in any interior?
 Not for Kate Dickerson, an artist and designer on Cape Cod.
 Says Kate, “I love animal heads because I’m always old Europe in my imagination.
 Plus, I hunted as a teenager.
 My feeling, though, is that they need to fit into the décor.
 I think they look silly out of context”.

 Context is, indeed, an important element of successful interior design.
-While we shouldn’t strive for a museum-like reproduction of a particular period in time, there does need to be a sense of cohesion between the architecture, furnishings and the owner’s lifestyle.
-It would take a seriously careful hand to include mounted animal heads in a modern design scheme.
-Likely as not, the popularity of mounted antlers, both real and fake, is due to the desire for antiquarian, moneyed style in a modern space.
+While we shouldn’t strive for a museum-like reproduction of a particular period in time, there must be a sense of cohesion between the architecture, furnishings and the owner’s lifestyle.
+It would take a careful hand to include mounted animal heads in a modern design scheme.
+Like as not, the popularity of mounted antlers, both real and fake, is due to the desire for antiquarian, moneyed style in a modern space.
 They are graphic and sharp, literally, but they have eyes that seem to follow you around the room.

-Houston designer and blogger Joni Webb cautions about the over-use of mounted animal heads in a design plan.
-“The problem is that people who are really hunters – they will have 30 or more specimens – and will want to display them all.
+Houston designer and blogger Joni Webb cautions about the overuse of mounted animal heads in a design plan.
+“The problem is that people who are really hunters will have 30 or more specimens – and will want to display them all.
 That’s when it gets to be too much and, en masse, it is scary looking!”